richie48/Mt5-pi-setup/README.md

    # Start the VNC server and set a password when requested
    vncserver :1
    ```
-   we have to install [VNC-viewer](https://www.realvnc.com/en/connect/download/viewer/) on the machine we are SSH-ing from and connect it to our Pi.
+   We have to install [VNC-viewer](https://www.realvnc.com/en/connect/download/viewer/) on the machine we are SSH-ing from and connect it to our Pi.
 Now to be able to access the pi via a GUI by entering the IP address or hostname of our Raspberry Pi and the display in VNC Viewer "server address search".
 We would enter the password we had set earlier when creating the VNC server.
-Now we can see the Pi's desktop in a window on my PC (We can chose to skip the entire VNC installation if we can display content from the PI on a monitor with an HDMI, this did not work for me, hence why I went the remote display route)
+Now we can see the Pi's desktop in a window on my PC (We can choose to skip the entire VNC installation if we can display content from the PI on a monitor with an HDMI, this did not work for me, hence why I went the remote display route)
    ```
    <raspberry_pi_ip_or_hostname>:1
    ```